RayBenefield/hermes/worklog.md

 # Work Log

+## #20

+Started working on engineering the domain for the game and how it interacts with outside platforms like Facebook.
+This will be important for ensuring that we test the right things and we keep the logic in the right places.
+Quick break.

 ## #19

 Back to coding today.
 I started out by fixing a major issue where messages were